bigtreetech/PandaTouch_IDF/README.md

 - Error conventions: `0` = success, `-ENODEV` = not mounted, `-EINVAL` = invalid arg (e.g., non-absolute path), other negative values = `-errno` from syscalls.
 - Ownership: `pt_usb_list_dir()` returns heap-allocated strings for `name` and `path` — free the list with `pt_usb_dir_list_free()`.

-## Examples (where to find & how to run) 🗂️

-- `examples/display_sample.c` — LVGL + scheduler + backlight demo
-- `examples/msc_sample.c` — mount-callback-driven MSC demo (recommended for event-driven apps)

-> Example sources shipped in `PandaTouch_IDF/examples/` are not automatically compiled by a host project.
-Copy files you want into your `main/` or add an example `CMakeLists.txt` that builds the desired example as an app.

-How to build an example

-    ```bash
-    # from project root
-    idf.py fullclean  # optional, helpful when switching IDF versions
-    . $IDF_PATH/export.sh
-    idf.py build
-    idf.py -p /dev/ttyUSB0 flash monitor
-    ```

-If you prefer to add this component to an existing app:

-- Place the repo in `components/PandaTouch_IDF` or add it to your project workspace, then include the headers and link normally.

 ## Troubleshooting

 Common problems